History of Peru (1956–1968): Society and economy

 Aerial view of Limatambo Building, San Agustín school and Javier Prado Avenue in the 1960s.

 Legal recognition was also given to hundreds of indigenous Indian communities, the hospital network was expanded into uncovered areas, and improvements were made in social security coverage.
-Migrations to the main ciiies gave rise to the appearance of the first human settlements in the urban periphery, today converted into districts since the promulgation of the 1993 Constitution of Peru.
+Migrations to the main cities gave rise to the appearance of the first human settlements in the urban periphery, today converted into districts since the promulgation of the 1993 Constitution of Peru.
 But initially, the stagnation caused by the lack of investment kept thousands in extreme poverty for several years.
 Migrants and their descendants would become the majority population of cities, which would lead to significant changes in culture, urban appearance and social coexistence.
 Between 1940 and 1972 the urban population of Peru would go from being just over 35% to 60% of the population.

 The oil scandal, political instability and economic situation (by 1967 the sol had become seriously devalued). eventually led to the coup d'état of Juan Velasco Alvarado in 1968.
 The now overthrown Belaúnde spent the next decade in the United States, teaching at Harvard, Johns Hopkins and George Washington University.
 Meanwhile the so-called Revolutionary Government of the Armed Forces was established in Peru, which would rule the country until 1980.